Importance of Data Visualization According to the Experts

 “There are so many different ways that you can visualize data.
 You can’t just put data into a bar chart or a line chart and think that it will solve everything.
 Each kind of dataset […] has visual forms that work better and that work less well.”Nadieh Bremer, Freelance Data Visualization Designer & Artist

 The trick to getting our non-techie clients to understand data is with compelling visuals.
 But as Nadieh says, it’s not enough to whack our data into a chart.
 If we want to create persuasive, actionable visuals, we need to learn the language of data visualization.
+But first of all, we need to answer what are the advantages of data visualization.

 Visualization tells compelling short-stories